 Downtown Sharon merchants, who had experienced floods before, began moving merchandise from basements to dry storage places on upper floors.
 The brunt of the flood severely hurt business in downtown Sharon.

 Sharon Junior High School, now the Shenango Campus of Penn State University, and the old South Water Elementary School dismissed students early when water began backing up in toilets.
 Both schools had suffered extensive damage in earlier floods.

 Junior high classes had to be moved to the senior high school, and the schools operated on split sessions.

 After floodwaters had inundated most of Wheatland and downtown Sharon, the higher temperatures gave way to a frigid wave that plummeted the mercury to the zero mark.
 Downtown Sharon became a solid mass of ice, several feet deep in some locations.

 The ice added to the mounting damage, causing more damage than the swirling waters had.
 It pushed unyieldingly against walls, windows, doors and foundations.
 It obscured streets, sidewalks and parking lots.
 It poked its icy fingers into homes and stores in the low-lying areas.

-It took a giant job with bulldozers to to remove lage chunks of ice from the streets.
+It took a giant job with bulldozers to to remove large chunks of ice from the streets.

-Even after the thaw, the ice which had crusted on parking meters in some of the city’s parking lots remained for awhile, giving an eerie appearace.
+Even after the thaw, the ice that had crusted on parking meters in some of the city’s parking lots remained for awhile, giving an eerie appearace.